apache/flink/docs/apis/streaming/connectors/redis.md

   <version>{{site.version }}</version>
 </dependency>
 {% endhighlight %}
-Version Compatibility: This module is compatible with redis 2.8.5 .
+Version Compatibility: This module is compatible with Redis 2.8.5.

 Note that the streaming connectors are currently not part of the binary distribution.
-See linking with them for cluster execution [here]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).
+You need to link them for cluster execution [explicitly]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).

 #### Installing Redis
 Follow the instructions from the [Redis download page](http://redis.io/download).